Why Is My Hydrangea Not Blooming?

 Where are your hydrangeas planted?

-Check light conditions and transplant it to a sunnier spot in your yard if the current location is too shady.
+So check the light conditions of the variety you have and transplant it to a sunnier spot in your yard if the current location is too shady.

 Thus, lack of sunlight could explain why a hydrangea is not blooming.